Discrete (P)-closed Groups Acting On Trees: Preliminaries

 \begin{definition} Let $\Delta=(\Gamma,(X_{a}),(G(v)))$ be a local action diagram.
 A \textbf{cotree} $\Gamma'$ of $\Gamma$ is a non-empty, induced subgraph such that for every $v \in V\Gamma\backslash V\Gamma'$ there is a unique projecting path from $v$ to $\Gamma'$.
 A \textbf{cotree} $\Gamma'$ of $\Delta$ is a cotree of $\Gamma$ such that $|X_{a}|=1$ for all arcs $a\in A\Gamma$ that belong to a projecting path to $\Gamma'$. \end{definition}

 Note that a cotree of a graph is a subgraph whose complement has no cycles.
 Also, due to uniqueness of projecting paths, a cotree in a connected graph is connected.
-A finite connected graph $\Gamma=(V,A,o,t,r)$ is a \textbf{cycle graph} if all its vertices have degree $2$.
-The order of a cycle graph $\Gamma$ is $|V|$.
-In addition, a graph consisting of a single vertex with two orientable loops is a cycle graph of order $1$, and a graph consisting of two vertices and two edges (four arcs) between them is a cycle graph of order $2$.
-A \textbf{cyclic orientation} of a cycle graph $\Gamma$ is an orientation of the graph which includes only one element of $o^{-1}(v)$ for all $v \in \Gamma$.
+A finite connected graph $\Gamma=(V,A,o,t,r)$ is \textbf{cyclic} if it can be written as a cycle of some length $n\in\mathbb{N}$ as per Section~\ref{sec:graphs}.
+A \textbf{cyclic orientation} of a cyclic graph $\Gamma$ is an orientation of the graph which includes only one element of $o^{-1}(v)$ for all $v \in \Gamma$.
 Every cycle graph has exactly two cyclic orientations.
-A graph is \textbf{acyclic} if it has no cycle subgraphs.

 \begin{definition} Let $\Gamma$ be a connected graph.
 A scopo $O$ of $\Gamma$ is of type \begin{enumerate}[label=(\alph*)] \item if there is a cotree $\Gamma'$ of $\Gamma$ such that $O$ consists of all arcs $a\in A\Gamma$ such that $o(a)\notin V\Gamma'$ and $a$ lies on a projecting path from $o(a) $ to $\Gamma'$.
 Write $O=O_{\Gamma'}$. \item if there is a cyclic cotree $\Gamma'$ of $\Gamma$ such that $O$ is the union of $O_{\Gamma'}$ with a cyclic orientation of $\Gamma'$.
 Write $O=O_{\Gamma'}^{+}$. \item if $\Gamma$ is a tree and there is an end $\xi\in\partial\Gamma$ such that $O$ consists of all arcs $a\in A\Gamma$ oriented towards $\xi$.
 Write $O=O_{\xi}$. \end{enumerate} \end{definition}